 \subsection{Identification and estimation for bivariate probit models}

 The previous section related the parameters of the bivariate probit model with endogenous regressor to the causal risk ratio.
 However, identifiability is a distinct concern.
 Identification of parameters in bivariate probit models is subtle and deserves a careful discussion.
 The treatment in \cite{Heckman-1978} derives the bivariate probit model from a system of simultaneous equations.
-Section 3 of \cite{Heckman-1978}, page 949, provides a proof that the associated reduced form parameters of the model are identified without any exclusion restrictions, i.e., the going concern and bankruptcy equations do not share all of their covariates in common.
-Identification follows from the functional form of the probit likelihood, and indeed \cite{Heckman-1978} contains a section devoted to maximum likelihood estimation. \cite{Heckman-1978} also treats the continuous (non-binary response) version of the same structural system; in that case, exclusion restrictions are necessary for identification, and in that case estimation can proceed by a two-stage least squares procedure without specifying a likelihood function.
+Section 3 of \cite{Heckman-1978}, page 949, provides a proof that the associated reduced form parameters of the model are identified without any exclusion restrictions, which would require that the going concern and bankruptcy equations do not share all of their covariates in common.
+Identification follows from the functional form of the probit likelihood, and indeed \cite{Heckman-1978} contains a section devoted to maximum likelihood estimation. \cite{Heckman-1978} also treats the continuous (non-binary response) version of the same structural system; in that case, exclusion restrictions are necessary for identification, and, in that case, estimation can proceed by a two-stage least squares procedure without specifying a likelihood function.

 \cite{Evans-Schwab-1995} study an applied problem using the binary response formulation of the \cite{Heckman-1978} model, but do not assume the probit formulation and rather proceed to estimate parameters using an OLS based procedure.
-In this context, the role of an exclusion restriction is an open question as \cite{Altonji-Elder-Taber-2005} point out; however, the two step procedure applied to the binary response setting gives inconsistent estimates.
+In this context, the role of an exclusion restriction is an open question as \cite{Altonji-Elder-Taber-2005} point out; however, the two-step procedure applied to the binary response setting gives inconsistent estimates.

 In summary, textbook treatments of the bivariate probit model equivocate on the necessity of an exclusion restriction \citep[Chapter~15]{Wooldridge-2010}.
 To be clear, if one assumes the bivariate probit formulation, then an exclusion restriction is not necessary.
-If fitting a generalized linear model to a bivariate binary response {\em without} specifying a link function, it is unknown if (but plausible that) an exclusion restriction is necessary.
+If fitting a generalized linear model to a bivariate binary response {\em without} specifying a link function, an exclusion restriction is necessary.
 Here, these concerns are secondary, as we do not demand identification, but proceed instead via a sensitivity analysis.